 The Alpine MusicSafe Pro Filter Ear Plugs are considerably more expensive than regular ear plugs, but they can be cleaned and re-used lots of times, making them a good investment if you’re a regular gig-goer.

-5. 3M E.A.R Clear Earplugs – Invisible Ear Plugs for Concerts
+6. 3M E.A.R Clear Earplugs – Invisible Ear Plugs for Concerts

 They have a SNR rating of 20 dB, meaning that they reduce the volume of sounds hitting you ear drums by 20 dB.

 However, they do seem to block out certain frequencies more than others, which means they slightly affect how the music sounds.

 They’re also made by 3M, who are one of the biggest names in the hearing protection industry, so you can expect them to be made to a high standard.

-Ear Plugs for Concerts – Buying Guide
+What to Look for in Ear Plugs for Concerts

 You could buy some plain ear plugs for taking to a gig, concert or music festival, but there are certain features that make some ear plugs better than others for these purposes.